Elephant vs Hippo

 The hippo’s closest living relative is not, in fact, the elephant or rhinoceros, nor is it the pig (despite the visual resemblance).
 They are most closely related to whales and dolphins.

-Hippos are large mammals with wide mouths, large teeth, canine tusks, thick legs, and dark-colored skin.
+Hippos are large mammals with wide mouths, large teeth, canine tusks, thick short legs, and dark-colored skin.
 Males weigh up to 1,500 kg or 3,310 lb, and females weigh up to 1,300 kg or 2,870 lb.
 The largest recorded male hippo was an incredible 5,860 lb.

-Their bodies are commonly described as barrel-shaped.
+They have a barrel-shaped body.
 They also have short tails, long muzzles, and dense bones.
 Their low center of gravity allows them to move easily along the bottom of the water, an attribute that other megafauna species, like the elephant, do not share.
 Their adeptness in the water is furthered through their unusual, webbed feet.
 They are not known to be particularly good swimmers (nor can they float due to their low center of gravity).

 Habitat